Subscribe

 Published on

-The structure of a software development team depends on a range of factors.
-These include the type and complexity of your software product, the time you have to deliver the product, and the allocated budget.
+• The structure of a software development team depends on a range of factors, such as project type and complexity, deadlines, the allocated budget, and the approach to development.

 Key factors behind a software development team structure